ataraxao/cwa/Cooperative_Wealth_Agreement.md

 (a) dissolve, merge, recapitalize, or transfer ownership of the Vehicle LLC;
 (b) cause the Vehicle LLC to open additional brokerage accounts intended to bypass this Agreement;
 (c) cause the Vehicle LLC to pledge, encumber, borrow against, or grant a security interest in Vehicle Account assets; or
-(d) amend the Vehicle LLC’s governing documents in a manner that materially impairs Party B’s distribution rights under this Agreement or the Independent Administrator’s control as described in Exhibit 1 and Exhibit 4.
+(d) amend the Vehicle LLC’s governing documents in a manner that materially impairs Party B’s distribution rights under this Agreement or the Independent Administrator’s control as described in Exhibit 1 and Appendix A (Implementation Paths).

 ### 3.1B Bypass Event; Protective Freeze; Optional Deemed Termination
-(a) **Bypass Event.** A “Bypass Event” occurs if Party A violates Section 3.1A or materially interferes with the Independent Administrator’s control authority described in Exhibit 1 or Exhibit 4.
+(a) **Bypass Event.** A “Bypass Event” occurs if Party A violates Section 3.1A or materially interferes with the Independent Administrator’s control authority described in Exhibit 1 or Appendix A (Implementation Paths).
 (b) **Protective Freeze Request.** Upon written notice from Party B alleging a Bypass Event with reasonable specificity, the Independent Administrator is authorized to implement a protective freeze on transfers-out (not trading) as promptly as practicable, subject to Custodian Constraints, pending resolution under Article VIII.
 (c) **Optional Deemed Termination (Election).** If a final arbitration award determines a Bypass Event occurred, Party B may elect (by written notice to Party A and the Independent Administrator) to treat the award date as a Deemed Termination Event, in which case the Independent Administrator shall proceed with the deterministic unwind under Section 7.2.